chrisg2/snaptest-dotnet/docs/Intro.NUnit.md

 ### Explicitly specifying a snapshot name

-The snapshot name (which is used to determine the snapshot file name) defaults to the NUnit test name, but can be explicitly overridden when calling `SnapshotDoes.Match`:
+The snapshot name (which is used to determine the name of the file the snapshot is stored in) defaults to the NUnit "{Test class name}.{Test name}", but can be explicitly overridden when calling `SnapshotDoes.Match`:

 ```C#
 [Test]